KasparEtter/ef1p/pages/email/email.md

 **Important**: Just because someone is listed as another recipient doesn't mean that they received the same message as you.
 The reason for this could be innocuous or malicious.
-On one hand, it might be that the email could simply not be delivered to them.
+On the one hand, it may be that the email could simply not be delivered to them.
 On the other hand, the sender might have delivered the message only to you in order to mislead you.
 Your email service provider has no way of verifying that the same message has also been delivered to the other recipients.